Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 When the email addresses aren't unique, for example you have both `joe@example.org` and `JOE@example.org`, the migration will _fail_.

-It is best is to fix this in your site in Plone 4 Change email addresses or remove no longer needed users.
+It's best is to fix this in your site in Plone 4 Change email addresses or remove no longer needed users.
 When there are only a few users, you can do this manually.
 To assist you in sites with many users, in Plone 4.1 and higher, you can add the [collective.emaillogin4](https://pypi.org/project/collective.emaillogin4) package to the eggs of your Plone instance.